Image server: Responsive web design & mobile support

 Responsive web design has driven the creation of dozens of new image servers which often integrate device or resolution detection.

 To prevent resampling artifacts, it's important that images display at native resolution - one image pixel per device display pixel.

 To accomplish this, a large number of variations must be created for each screen resolution.
 An image server can solve that by dynamically adjusting the size of the image according to the user's browser settings.

 Backwards compatibility

 Old versions of Internet Explorer have trouble displaying PNG and MNG images, but an image server could detect the user's browser version and send the image in a supported format such as GIF instead.

 Image servers may enable early adopters to begin using WebP before all browsers implement support.

+Benchmarks

+A 2024 benchmark found that imgproxy (written in Go using libvips) was the fastest server across several filetypes, with thumbor (written in Python using Pillow) and imagor (also written in Go) lagging behind.